Biggest Body Fat Myths

 Fat Burning Zones

-A standard program choice on most cardio equipment is something called the “fat burning zone.”
+A standard program choice for most cardio equipment is something called the “fat burning zone.”
 A little intensity spectrum diagram shows you how fat is being burned when you are exercising in this magical zone.
 The concept behind these fat burning zones is that you will burn more calories from fat by a lower intensity – something these machines profess to help you carefully dial in.
-Although the principle might have some truth behind it, the truth is, you are burning fat all the time, even while your sitting reading this article on your computer.
+Although there might be some truth to the principle, the truth is, you are burning fat all the time, even while your sitting reading this article on your computer.

 What is most important is the total number of calories burned.
 Ultimately, you will burn both more total calories at a higher intensity in a shorter duration.
 So forget the fat burning zones and go for the great overall caloric burn.